openstack-archive/fuel-docs/pages/reference-architecture/0040-network-setup.rst

 .. image:: /_images/080-networking-diagram_svg.jpg
   :align: center

-Lets take a closer look at each network and how its used within the cluster.
+Lets take a closer look at each network and how its used within the environment.

 .. index:: Public Network